-Two-stage shoulder revision with patient-specific glenoid implant
+Two-stage shoulder revision with personalized glenoid implant

 There are four main causes of glenoid bone loss in revision, began Dr. Van Den Bogart.
-Subsidence, poly wear, metal wear and infection.
+Subsidence, poly wear, metal wear, and infection.
 There are two current techniques to address these problems.

 The first is bone grafting, which is difficult.
 In two recently published articles, the results showed that 1 out of 4 glenoid bone grafting had to be revised after 5 years.
-This method can lead to high revision rates, uncertain fixation, unpredictable offset, version and inclination of the implant, and more.
+This method can lead to high revision rates, uncertain fixation, unpredictable offset, version, and inclination of the implant, and more.

 The second technique is using off-the-shelf metal augment implants, more suitable for primary defects.
 However, this technique is also not optimal.
 The implant does not fit perfectly on defected area, there is little control over the positioning of the implant itself, and of the screws.

-Dr. Van den Bogaert then explained the two-stage revision with a patient-specific implant.
+Dr. Van den Bogaert then explained the two-stage revision with a personalized implant.
 The first stage begins with explantating the previous prosthesis, taking biopsies to check for infection, retaining the humeral stem and placing in a cemented spacer ball.